k0001/exinst/README.md

 need to be written at least once by library authors so that, provided all its requirements are satisfied, they are made available.

-When we imported `Exinst.Instances.Base` before, we brought to scope, among other things, the `Show` instance for `Some1`, which is defined as this:
+When we imported `Exinst` before, we also brought to scope, among other things, the `Show` instance for `Some1`, which is defined as this:

 ```haskell
 -- Internal wrapper so that we don't have to write the string manipulation parts